magnesj/ResInsight/docs/PythonRips.md

 The differences are:

     1. Enum values have to be provided as strings.
-I.e. “ALL” instead of ALL.
+I.e. "ALL" instead of ALL.

     1. Booleans have to be specified as correct Python.
 True instead of true.